Surrogacy & Donor Options Internationally

 TIMING & DESCRIPTION

-Known, identity release & anonymous donors; Proven vs unproven donors; travelling donors vs in-country donors.
-Egg banks vs fresh gametes.
+Known, identity release & anonymous donors; What is a Proven donor?; Donors from offshore vs in-country donors; Egg & sperm banks vs fresh gametes.
 Accessing donors of different races.
-Understanding your options in the UK, Europe and elsewhere and the pros and cons of each for you and your future family is vital.
-This session discusses the options
+Understanding your options and the pros and cons of each for you and your future family is vital

 Whether you are using your own or donor eggs, this session will clarify the factors that affect egg & sperm quality and what can maximise success.
 Explains the latest thinking in Embryo screening/ PGT-A testing.